Heather Hardy: Boxing career

 Returning to Madison Square Garden Theater, she lost her title, and undefeated record, in her first defense, Go my down a unanimous decision defeat against Amanda Serrano on 13 September 2019.
 The following month she was given a six month suspension and fined $10,000 for failing an anti-doping test after the banned substance furosemide was found in a urine sample she provided the day before her fight with Serrano.
 Hardy blamed the test result on a prescription medication she was taking for "period symptoms."

 After almost two years away from the competitive boxing ring, Hardy returned on 14 May 2021, losing to Jessica Camara via unanimous decision at the Embassy Suites Nashville SE in Murfreesboro, Tennessee.

 Another lengthy lay-off followed, before her next outing which saw her get back to winning ways with a unanimous decision success over Calista Silgado in a six-round bout at Sony Hall in New York on 13 October 2022.

 Hardy then secured a majority decision win against Taynna Cardoso over eight rounds at the same venue on 23 February 2023.

 On 5 August 2023, Hardy faced Amanda Serrano, who by now was undisputed female featherweight world champion, in the co-main event of Jake Paul vs. Nate Diaz at the American Airlines Center in Dallas, Texas.
 Just had been the case four years earlier, she lost via unanimous decision.

+In October 2025, she was named among the inductees for the 2026 International Women's Boxing Hall of Fame class.